13 Types of Wood Joints and Their Uses Explained

 Woodworkers utilize router templates or a stacked dado blade on the table saw to make this clean joint.
 Once set up, it can be made efficiently.

 Similar to a mortise-and-tenon joint, the bridle joint is cut to the full width of the tenon.
-This joint is often used in larger joining scenarios, like work benches with massive cross members, or in barn door construction.
+This joint is often used in larger joining scenarios, like DIY work benches with massive cross members, or in barn door construction.
 Wordworkers employ the big, beautiful bridle joint on large pieces because of the large glue surface area and relatively simple execution.

 Most often used on corners, the bridle joint may be combined with a T-bridle joint where the ends of one piece join to the middle of the board.
 This joint is especially beautiful because the face and end grain contrast, calling attention to the craftsmanship.